JSON Web Tokens

 json-web-tokens.md

-Open your agent in the console and select Functions, then open the JSON Web Tokens tab.
+Open your agent in the console and select Tools, then open the JSON Web Tokens tab.

 This page documents the JSON Web Tokens tab.
 Related pages: